 Frog symbolism and meaning include fertility, potential, transformation, purity, prosperity, and good luck.
 For as long as humans have walked the Earth, frogs have been here.
 In fact, they have inhabited the Earth for 200 million years.
-Scientists even found a 40-million-year-old frog fossil in Antarctica.1 Thus, frogs and toads have been subjects in the mythologies and folklore of people around the world for centuries.
+Scientists even found a 40-million-year-old frog fossil in Antarctica.1 Thus, frogs have been subjects in the mythologies and folklore of people around the world for centuries.

 Table of Contents